 - of your new address when you first arrive in Australia

 - if you change your address at any time during your enrolment

 - of any new contact details, including phone number, email address and emergency contacts details

-If you do not update your address details and there is a problem with your visa, you will not receive communication sent by the DIBP and your visa may be cancelled.
+If you do not update your address details and there is a problem with your visa, you will not receive communication sent by Department of Home Affairs and your visa may be cancelled.

-If your student visa was obtained for study at the University of South Australia and you wish to study at another education provider, you need to contact an International Student Officer and fill out the appropriate form:
+If your student visa was obtained for study at the University of South Australia and you wish to study at another education provider, you need to contact a Student Advisers (International) and fill out the appropriate form:

 - If you have completed more than six calendar months of studies in your program at the University you need to lodge a Withdrawal from Program form.

-If your application for release or withdrawal is approved, the University will inform the DIBP that you have transferred your studies.
-If you are transferring to a lower level (i.e. Master to Bachelor) you may need to apply for a new student visa, see the Department of Home Affairs' website.
+If your application for release or withdrawal is approved, the University will inform Department of Home Affairs that you have transferred your studies.
+If you are transferring to a lower AQF level (i.e. Master to Bachelor) you will generally need to apply for a new student visa, see the Department of Home Affairs' website.